-After "I bow" has burned your ownership of your shit and given surrender of it all to the Divine Teacher and nothing is left of the "mine" game, then "I bow" can be followed by "I am".
+After "I bow" has burned your ownership and given surrender of it all to the Divine Teacher and nothing is left of the "mine" game, then "I bow" can be followed by "I am".
 Shivo'ham, so'ham, Om'ham, Om.
 Sh...
-Waa.. and then the still resonance of silence.
-Ya.
+Waa.. and the still resonance of silence.
+Ya!
 Containing the thought of serenity, and the experience of non-down-regulated emotion, liberated.

 I am so empty.